ArekCzarnik/voyager/docs/guides/ingress/configuration/annotations/sticky-session.md

 Voyager 3.2.0+ can configure [sticky connections](https://www.haproxy.com/blog/load-balancing-affinity-persistence-sticky-sessions-what-you-need-to-know/) in 2 modes.
 By applying annotation to an Ingress resource, you can configure all backends in that ingress to use sticky session.
 Or you can apply annotation to a service and configure backends using that service to use sticky session.

-`ingress.appscode.com/sticky-session` annotations is deprecated in voyager 4.0.0+.
+`ingress.appscode.com/sticky-session` annotations is deprecated in voyager 4.0.0+ and removed in 6.0.0+.
 Use `ingress.kubernetes.io/affinity` instead.

 ### Sticky Ingress
 Applying annotation `ingress.kubernetes.io/affinity` to Ingress will configure all backends to support sticky session.

 ```yaml
 apiVersion: voyager.appscode.com/v1beta1
 kind: Ingress